HIRO-group/HIRO-group.github.io/_posts/wiki/2020-08-29-new-hiro-member.md

 # 2 New Members

-Once you are **done with the preliminary steps** above, follow the instructions here to finalize your membership.
-You are expected to complete these tasks **within 2 days** of joining the group---these should not take you more than half an hour of work!
+Once you are **done with the preliminary steps**{:.color-banner} above, follow the instructions here to finalize your membership.
+You are expected to complete these tasks **within 2 days**{:.color-banner} of joining the group---these should not take you more than half an hour of work!

 ## 2.1 Slack

- 1. Your supervisor will send you an invitation to our [Slack](https://cu-hiro.slack.com).
+ 1. Your supervisor will send you an invitation to our [Slack workspace](https://cu-hiro.slack.com).
- 2. Accept it, and say hi in **#general**!
+ 2. Accept it, and say hi in `#general`!
 Do mention who you're working with, and a brief description of what you'll be working on.
  3. Ideally, [install Slack on your machine](https://slack.com/download) as well as on your phone.
 This helps you to easily keep up with what happens in the group, and you'll also be less likely to miss important messages!

 ## 2.2 GitHub, Google Calendar, Google Drive, and Mailing List